 Crime rates are relatively low in Sri Lanka, and muggings, theft and violence are all quite rare.
 It is still sensible to take reasonable precautions for your own safety and security however, just as you would do at home, but on the whole travellers have very little to worry about.

 The biggest problems travellers will face in Sri Lanka will come in the form of scams and hassle from touts.
 Touts swarm around tourist sites and can sometimes be pretty relentless.
 This is a major pain, but provided you are aware of them and how to deal with them, so not pose much risk or danger.

 The main currency in Sri Lanka is the rupee.
 ATMs are prevalent here – especially in the larger cities such as Colombo, and you should not have any problems finding a bank that services your network.
 Plastic is also accepted to a large extent in the cities and more developed areas, but less so in more rural spaces.
 It is still a good idea to carry a card or two as emergency back up though, but as always cash and local currency are both king and queen.

-It is the activities and entrance fees that are really going to hit your budget hard, with activities and entrances to national parks or archaeological sites typically costing £20 or more thanks to the dual pricing system, depending on what you do.
+It is the activities and entrance fees that are really going to hit your budget hard, with activities and entrances to national parks or archaeological sites typically costing £20 or more thanks to the dual pricing system..
 So make sure you budget well specifically for this.

 When to go.

 Sri Lanka is a tropical country very close to the equator, so temperatures are pretty constant all year.
 The only things you need to concern yourself about are the two monsoon seasons, the Maha monsoon season from October to January in the East and the North, and the Yala monsoon season from May to August in the South and West.
 These are still very good times to visit Sri Lanka but may affect coastal areas and activities such as diving or sailing, so it is worth checking if you want to do those.